IntelTakes/Hidden-Friends-Finder/README.md

 ### TESTING PHASE:
 The program automatically scrolls through a Facebook profile to reveal all posts and comments.
 At the same time, it tests the most critical elements of the Facebook code.
 The reason is, facebook changes classes and names of HTML elements quite frequently.
-In that case, the program lets you know about changes.
-You have to add new values to file modules/elements.py.
+In that case, program lets you know about changes and ask to edit values in file modules/elements.py.

 ### GATHERING DATA: